cobalthq/cobalt-api-docs/versions/v2/content/rate-limits.md

 ## When the Rate Limit Is Exceeded

-When a user exceeds the rate limit, the API returns a `509 BANDWIDTH_LIMIT_EXCEEDED` HTTP response code along with [the headers above](#http-response-headers).
+When a user exceeds the rate limit, the API returns a `509 BANDWIDTH_LIMIT_EXCEEDED` HTTP response code along with the listed [response headers](#http-response-headers).
 The rate limit resets after the specified time window.